Bug report #4791

 Are you making the cache an optional setting?

-#22 Updated by Sandro Santilli about 11 years ago
+#22 Updated by Sandro Santilli over 11 years ago

 I recall that the limit was really only added for this specific performance issue.
 It was probably implemented per-layer for simplicity.
 I understand for PAL it'd make more sense to have it per-map instead, but is that feasible for 2.0.0 ?
 Otherwise I think it'd be better to default ON with what we have now.
 Better than nothing.
 The message go into the message window, so to avoid a popup.
 Or there could be an option to turn the popup off, so by default we popup-warn and if the user really means to set a limit it turns popup off.

-#23 Updated by Marco Hugentobler about 11 years ago
+#23 Updated by Marco Hugentobler over 11 years ago

 @Larry: